-If Baby wants to know how to do something, guess where she looks?
+If Baby wants to know how to do something, guess where they look?
 You!
-You are Baby‘s role model for pretty much everything, and she is soaking up everything you do like a sponge.
+You are Baby‘s role model for pretty much everything, and they are soaking up everything you do like a sponge.
 Well, like a sponge that soaks a lot of stuff up but also releases a bunch of it.
-Baby isn’t going to remember everything she hears or sees over the course of her childhood, but she will be learning things based on watching you do them.
+Baby isn’t going to remember everything they hear or sees over the course of their childhood, but they will be learning things based on watching you do them.

-While Baby is still little, it can help to talk through the choices you’re making so she can better understand why you’re making them.
+While Baby is still little, it can help to talk through the choices you’re making so they can better understand why you’re making them.
 “I’m washing my plate because I want it to be clean next time someone else needs to use it.”
 Is cleaning up after yourself revolutionary?
 No, not for you, but it is for Baby.
-You want her to grow up into the kind of person who leaves a place better than she found it, and that can start with something as simple as modeling good dish-washing behavior.
+You want them to grow up into the kind of person who leaves a place better than they found it, and that can start with something as simple as modeling good dish-washing behavior.

 You’re not perfect.
 Not every action you take is going to be exactly what you wish Baby would do in your shoes.
 That’s okay.
 Baby is pretty amazing, and you’re going to help make each other better people.
 You’re going to continue learning, and being thoughtful about your words and actions now will make it easier when Baby gets older and role modeling gets more complicated.
 For now, a “Please” and “Thank you” attitude can go a really long way.